Aren’t rice dishes amazing? I mean, almost every country has a signature rice dish:

 TO MAKE THE LAMB

-Heat the oil in a large pot (must be ovenproof) or dutch oven over medium high heat.
+Heat the oil in a large pot or dutch oven over medium high heat.
 Add the onion slices.
 Cook until well browned.
 This could take 10-15 minutes.
 Once all browned, removed 2/3 of the onions for later.

-Add the chopped ginger, garlic and turmeric.
-Saute with the onions for a 3 minutes.
+Add the chopped ginger and turmeric.
+Saute with the onions for a 1 minutes.
+Add garlic and sauté another minute.
 Don't let the garlic burn- reduce heat if necessary.

 While the lamb is cooking, prepare the rice: Place the rice in a strainer over a bowl.
 Run cold water over the rice, stirring it with your hands in the strainer, and then draining the water.
 Keep doing this until the water in the bowl is clear.
 Then leave the rice in the strainer in the bowl with clear water to sit for about 30 minutes.